 A slew of paradigms have been introduced in response to these issues in an attempt to support a more nuanced and reflexive approach to scientific inquiry.
 Topics such as the importance of the role of interpretation, plurality of methods, critical reflexivity, and fallibilism are embraced as inherent in the pursuit of knowledge, while still valuing the foundations of empirical evidence and systematic investigation.
 While these ideas have been embraced and codified in social sciences (Ryan 2006; others), it has failed to deeply permeate other fields, including agriculture (Clark 2002 (nursing); Norton 2008 (ecology); Nicklay et al. XX; Pretty 1994; Ebel et al. 2020).
 Here, we collectively group these ideas into the acknowledgement that multiple truths can coexist.
 We stress that we are not claiming that all perspectives are equally valid, or that there are no objective truths.
-Instead, we emphasize how this mentality opens us up to diverse perspectives and leads to productive conservations in the field of agriculture.
-We argue that it is only by adding diverse sets of perspectives can we create a more complete, and just, picture of the ‘truth’.
+Instead, we emphasize how diverse perspectives support diverse thinking, thereby leading to productive conversations in the field of agriculture.
+We argue that it is only by adding diverse sets of perspectives that we can create a more complete, and just, picture of the ‘truth’.

 Agriculture and values

 A book written to illustrate how underlying value systems shape individuals’ perspectives on solutions to complex global challenges unwittingly uses agricultural research as its backdrop.
-‘The Wizard and the Prophet’ (CITE) explores the worldviews of Norman Borlaug and William Vogt, two white, Western men working on agricultural topics during the 20th century but coming from divergent backgrounds.
+The Wizard and the Prophet (CITE) explores the worldviews of Norman Borlaug and William Vogt, two white, Western men working on agricultural topics during the 20th century but coming from divergent backgrounds.
 Borlaug was raised on a Midwestern US farm, and his life was greatly impacted by the introduction of tractors.
 This experience likely influenced how he thought of solutions, and he is portrayed as a ‘wizard’, embodying a technocentric worldview the prioritizes technological innovation and human ingenuity as the means to address global issues.
 Vogt began his life in a rural area surrounded by unbuilt environments, but moved to the city and witnessed the urban development of his place of birth.
 Vogt is portrayed as a ‘prophet’, emphasizing the need to live within ecological limits.
 Borlaug researched ways to leverage technology to intensify agricultural practices and increase food production, an effort that contributed to a larger collection of innovations collectively referred to as ‘the Green Revolution’ and for which Borlaug won a Nobel Peace Prize (CITE).
 Vogt used science to formally develop the idea of carrying-capacity (CITE).
 He advocated for limiting population growth rather than increasing food production, and developed a model for environmental activism that is still used today.
 Both Borlaug and Vogt had valid results and conclusions based on using the scientific method to investigate questions that were motivated by their personal values and experiences.
 The differing motivations do not invalidate their truths, but rather demonstrate how multiple truths can co-exist at once.